secworks/trng/doc/Cryptech_TRNG_Introduction.md

 we will look at the design goals for the TRNG and how the design meets these goals [1].

 ## Design Goals ##
 The Cryptech TRNG shall meet the following design Goals

 1. High performance and Scaleable.
+Even a compact, low cost implementation shall be able to generate 10-100 Mbps rate of random number data.
+The design shall also be scaleable to basically arbitrarily high capacity demands.
+A data rate of 100 Gbps for example shall be possibe to reach, albeit not in a low cost implementation.

 2. Secure and Conservative.

 3. Modular.

 4. Open, Testable and Auditable.